Home > Electrical > Basics > Basic Electrical > Drift Velocity: Definition, Formula, Derivation & Solved Examples

-The randomly moving electrons exchange energy during a collision, and the energy moves forward in the opposite direction to the current.
+The randomly moving electrons exchange energy during a collision, and the energy moves forward in the direction of electron drift (opposite to the conventional current flow)

 Drift Velocity Definition

-The velocity at which free electrons moves slowly and drifted towards the positive supply source of external electric field is called the Drift velocity.
+The velocity at which free electrons move slowly and drift towards the positive supply source of external electric field is called the Drift velocity.

 The SI unit of drift velocity is m/s.
 It is also measured in m2/(V.s).